King Soopers

 King Soopers is an American supermarket chain located in the Rocky Mountains of the United States.
 It started as its own brand, and is now a subsidiary of Kroger.
 It is headquartered in Denver, Colorado.

 King Soopers has a significant presence in the state of Colorado on the eastern slope of the Rocky Mountains.
 The stores are located along the Front Range from Cheyenne, Wyoming, to Pueblo, Colorado.
 There are also a few locations in the foothills west of Denver and Colorado Springs.

 History

 Early history

-Lloyd J. King opened the first King Soopers with Charles W. Houchens and Robert C. Loury. and This location has since been demolished for Arvada's Public Library, built in 2005–06.
+Lloyd J. King opened the first King Soopers with Charles W. Houchens and Robert C. Loury in November 1947 in Arvada, Colorado.
+Mr. Loury managed the first two stores and then became part of the management team, retiring in 1972.
+This location has since been demolished for Arvada's Public Library, built in 2005–06.

 The name "King Soopers" was derived from Lloyd's family name and an alternate spelling of the word "super!" from the Archie comics series that one of his two sons, Larry, read.
 Within the next five years, King Soopers became the first grocery store in the country to open an in-store pharmacy and one of the earliest to have a meat department.